BroseleyCameraClub/BroseleyCameraClub.github.io/_onlinecomps/June_Competition.md

 <div class="Number">{{ image.basename }}</div>

 <!-- This runs and checks if there is a matching author in the file -->
-    {% for mayAuth in site.data.juneAuth %}
+    {% for juneAuth in site.data.juneAuth %}
       {% if image.basename == juneAuth.Img_Name %}
 <div class="subName">By - {{ juneAuth.Author }}</div>
       {% endif %}